 An alternative formulation can be given using a partition of memory between high and low parts.
 If M is a memory configuration, with M_L and M_H the low and high level parts respectively.
-Let $=L$ be the function that compares the low parts of memory, i.e. $M =L M'$ iff $M_L = M'L$.
-Let $(P, M) \rightarrow^ M'$ be the execution of program P starting with memory configuration M that ends with memory configuration M'.
-The non-interference is also defined for program P as : $\forall M_1, M_2$: $M_1 =L M_2 \land (P, M_1) \rightarrow^ M'1 \land (P, M_2) \rightarrow^ M'2 \Rightarrow M'1 =L M'2$ primitive operations from the Bell-LaPadula model.
-On the other hand, non-interference allows the implementation of operations that would not be permetted by Bell-LaPadula, like the possibility for a low level (in a confidentiality policy) user to copy directly a high level file into another high level file (provided he does not access the file himself).
-In both cases, however, the non-interference property seems to correspond better to the intuitive notion of security (confidentiality) than the Bell-LaPadula model70.
+Let $=L$ be the function that compares the low parts of memory, i.e. $M=LM'$ iff $M_L=M'L$.
+Let $(P,M) \rightarrow^ M'$ be the execution of program P starting with memory configuration M that ends with memory configuration M'.
+The non-interference is also defined for program P as: $\forall M_1, M_2 \colon M_1 =L M_2 \land (P, M_1) \rightarrow^ M'1 \land (P, M_2) \rightarrow^ M'2 \Rightarrow M'1 =L M'2$.

 It is not always easy to compare precisely the Bell-LaPadula model and models based on non-interference.
-However, one can note that, in general, the Bell-LaPadula model offers weaker properties than non-interference in the sense that the latter prevents the occurrence of some covert channels that would be available with the standard implementation of
+However, one can note that, in general, the Bell-LaPadula model offers weaker properties than non-interference in the sense that the latter prevents the occurrence of some covert channels that would be available with the standard implementation of primitive operations from the Bell-LaPadula model.
+On the other hand, non-interference allows the implementation of operations that would not be permitted by Bell-LaPadula, like the possibility (in a confidentiality policy) for a low level user to copy directly a high level file into another high level file (provided he does not access the file himself).
+In both cases, however, the non-interference property seems to correspond better to the intuitive notion of security (confidentiality) than the Bell-LaPadula model70.